Kinciorska/pokedex/README.md

 - Docker
 - RabbitMQ
 - Celery
+- Unittest

 #### License
-This Pokémon Team Builder App is open-source and distributed under the MIT License.
+This Pokémon Team Builder App is open-source and distributed under the GNU General Public License v3.0.

 ##### Acknowledgements
 Special thanks to PokéAPI for providing the Pokémon data used in this app.